What Is the Difference Between a Misdemeanor and Felony?

 Contact A Way Out Bail Bonds

 If you or a loved one are charged with a misdemeanor or felony, don’t panic.
 A Way Out Bail Bonds is here for you, your family, and your friends during times of need.
-Reach out to us, and we’ll help you post bail, get out of jail, and return your life to normal.
-Contact us today.
+With over 35 years of experience, our licensed and qualified bail bond agents are here to guide you through every step.
+Contact A Way Out Bail Bonds 24/7 at (214) 760-9978 in Dallas County and (817) 261-2828 in Tarrant County.
+Your peace of mind is just a call away.”

 Need to Bond Someone Out of Jail?